 University of Toledo research shows the centriole’s role in sperm evolved from a shock absorber to a transmission system.

-Scientists at The University of Toledo discovered new movement in sperm that provides innovative avenues for diagnostics and therapeutic strategies for male infertility.
+Scientists at The University of Toledo discovered a new movement in sperm that provides innovative avenues for diagnostics and therapeutic strategies for male infertility.

 The research published in Nature Communications finds that the atypical centriole in the sperm neck acts as a transmission system that controls twitching in the head of the sperm, mechanically synchronizing the sperm tail movement to the new head movement.

 The centriole has historically been considered a rigid structure that acts like a shock absorber.